-Obvious precautions include avoiding walking in large cities at night, keeping expensive jewelry and watches out of sight, and choosing reputable drivers for transportation.
+Obvious precautions include avoiding walking in large cities at night, keeping expensive jewelry and watches, cell phones, iPads, laptops, and other valuables out of sight.
 Staying in areas frequented by tourists helps you avoid high crime areas.
 Avoid remote beaches and walking through slums.

 Roatan has tourist police specifically to watch for the safety of tourists.
 Areas with high foot traffic of tourists tend to be safe, even at after dark.
 Coxen Hole is not safe for foot traffic after dark.
 In spite of stepped up police presence, most of the police force is on foot.

 Theft is common on the island, especially with the drug usage problems that persist.
 Remote homes have been the sites of home invasions, with armed intruders tying victims and robbing the homes.